ahmed-khateeb/Serverless-Todo-App/README.md

 ## Functions Implemented

-- `Auth` - This function implements a custom authorizer for API Gateway that should be added to all other functions.
+- `Auth` - This function implements a custom authorizer for API Gateway that should be added to all other functions by Fetch a certificate from Auth0 instead of hard coding it in an authorizer.

 - `GetTodos` - This function returns all TODOs for a current user.
 A user id can be extracted from a ***JWT*** token that is sent by the Front-End.